jjhale/clue/notes.md

  or could have min number of turns to get to room and max number of turns to get to the room.

+2023-04-28

+Running in interactive mode I was able to win in 398 total steps by focusing on just exploring each room first, then the people and weapons.
+I ignored other peoples suggestions.
+So setting a max of 500 steps seems like a reasonable upper limit for a simple approach.

+Steps: 398
+Total suggestions: 71